Overview

 Quality Assurance / Quality Control on Sample Collection, Security and Assaying

 Libero Copper operates according to a rigorous Quality Assurance and Quality Control (QA/QC) protocol consistent with industry best practices.
 Primary sample collection involves secure transport from Libero Copper’s core logging facilities in Mocoa, Colombia to the ActLabs certified sample preparation facility in Medellin, Colombia.
-Samples are processed in the Medellin facilities where they are analysed for copper and molybdenum by 4-Acid digest AA analysis.
-The sample pulps are air freighted from Medellin to the ActLabs certified laboratory in Guadalajara, Mexico, where they are analysed using 4-Acid digest ICP multi-element analysis.
+Samples are processed in the Medellin facilities where they are analyzed for copper and molybdenum by 4-Acid digest AA analysis.
+The sample pulps are air freighted from Medellin to the ActLabs certified laboratory in Guadalajara, Mexico, where they are analyzed using 4-Acid digest ICP-MS multi-element analysis.

 In order to monitor the ongoing quality of assay data and the database, Libero Copper has implemented QA/QC protocols which include standard sampling methodologies, the insertion of certified standard materials, blanks and field duplicates and ongoing monitoring of data entry, QA/QC reporting and data validation.
 No material QA/QC issues have been identified with respect to sample collection, security and assaying.